Helping Your PANS Child or Teen With OCDJul 05, 2021

-One of the frequently asked questions I get is, what are some ways that I can help my PANS child with OCD?
-Obsessive compulsive disorder is one of the mental health issues that affects PANS kids the most.
-There are many layers to understanding OCD and determining how to best respond to your child when they are displaying OCD tendencies.
-Today I'm sharing 4 tips on supporting your child with obsessive compulsive disorder.
+One of the frequently asked questions I get is, what are some ways that I can help my PANS child or teen with OCD?
+Obsessive compulsive disorder is one of the mental health issues that affects PANS kids and teens the most.
+There are many layers to understanding OCD and determining how to best respond to your child/teen when they are displaying OCD tendencies.
+Today I'm sharing 4 tips on supporting your child/teen with obsessions and compulsions.

-4 Tips for Supporting Your Child with OCD
+4 Tips for Helping Your Child or Teen With OCD

 - Understand What OCD Looks Like: